elastic/e2e-testing/.ci/README.md

 It's possible that a consumer of the e2e tests would need to define a specific layout for the test execution, adding or removing suites and/or scenarios.
 That's the case for Beats or the Elastic Agent, which triggers the E2E tests with a different layout than for the own development of the test framework: while in Beats or the Elastic Agent we are more interested in running the test for Fleet only, when developing the project we want to verify all the test suites at a time.
 The structure of these files is the following:

 - **SUITES**: this entry will hold a YAML object containing a list of suite.
 Each suite in the list will be represented by a YAML object with the following attributes:
   - **suite**: the name of the suite.
-WIll be used to look up the root directory of the test suite, located under the `e2e/_suites` directory.
+Will be used to look up the root directory of the test suite, located under the `e2e/_suites` directory.
 Therefore, only `fleet`, `helm` and `kubernetes-autodiscover` are valid values.
 Required.
   - **provider**: declares the provider type for the test suite.
 Valid values are `docker`, `elastic-package` and `remote`.
 If not present, it will use `remote` as fallback.
 Optional.
   - **scenarios**: a list of YAML objects representing the test scenarios, where the tests are executed.
 A test scenario will basically declare how to run a set of test, using the following attributes:
     - **name**: name of the test scenario.
 It will be used by Jenkins to name the parallel stage representing this scenario.
 Required.